Title: Unidentified man reciting speech from Macbeth

 Rights Statement: Current copyright status is undetermined

-Citation: Unidentified man reciting speech from Macbeth, between 1960s and 1970s.
+Citation Information: Unidentified man reciting speech from Macbeth, between 1960s and 1970s.
 Tom Blackwell papers, 1960-2009.
 Archives of American Art, Smithsonian Institution.

 Availability: This item has been digitally reformatted.
 It is available by requesting an appointment in the Archives of American Art's reading rooms, or in certain situations as a Reproduction Request.